Steeple Barton: Parish church

 The Church of England parish church of Saint Mary the Virgin had been built by 1190, by which time it had been given to Osney Abbey.
 Little of the original building is recognisable except the Norman font.
 The south aisle was added in the 14th century.
 Its surviving original features include the south porch and five-bay arcade, both of which are Decorated Gothic.
 The Perpendicular Gothic west tower was added in the 15th century.
 The chancel was rebuilt and the nave and south aisle drastically restored in 1850–51 under the direction of the Gothic Revival architect J.C.
 Buckler.

 The tower has a ring of five bells.
 Richard Keene of Woodstock cast the treble and second bells in 1698.
 Charles and George Mears of the Whitechapel Bell Foundry cast the remainder including the tenor bell in 1851.
 St Mary's Vicarage was designed by SS Teulon and built in 1856.
 St Mary's was a dependent chapelry of Sandford St. Martin until the 16th century.
 In 1960 St Mary's Benefice was merged with that of Westcott Barton, and in 1977 this united benefice was combined with the parishes of Duns Tew and Sandford St Martin.
 In March 2015 the benefice was merged with that of Over Worton and Nether Worton to form the Benefice of Westcote Barton with Steeple Barton, Duns Tew and Sandford St Martin and Over with Nether Worton, also called the Barton Benefice.

 Social and economic history

 Anne Greene was born in the parish in 1628 and later became a domestic servant at the manor house in the neighbouring parish of Duns Tew.
 In 1650 she was convicted of infanticide on apparently doubtful evidence, was hanged at Oxford Castle but survived and was pardoned.
 The agricultural lands of Steeple Barton and Westcott Barton were worked as a single unit.
-An open field system of farming prevailed in the two parishes until an Inclosure Act for their common lands was implemented in 1796.
+An open field system of farming prevailed in the two parishes until an inclosure act for their common lands, the Westcott and Middle Barton Inclosure Act 1795 (35 Geo.
+3. c.
+19 Pr.), was implemented in 1796.
 The main road between Bicester and Enstone traverses the parish east–west.
 It was turnpiked in 1793, disturnpiked in 1876 and is now classified the B4030 road.